The Best Super Bowl 2022 Commercials

 Scarlett Johansson and Colin Jost imagine a very dystopian and probably marriage-ruining future in which their Alexa can read their minds.
 Note to everyone: psychic robots are doom.

-Hellman's wants to make sure you aren't wasting food that could easily be repurposed with mayonnaise so it recruited Patriots defensive lineman Jerod Mayo and SNL's Pete Davidson to help it get the message across.
+Hellman's wants to make sure you aren't wasting food that could easily be repurposed with mayonnaise, so it recruited former Patriots linebacker Jerod Mayo and SNL's Pete Davidson to help get the message across.

 Lindsay Lohan is back and having a lot of fun with celebrity friends in this trippy ad for Planet Fitness.
 It almost makes us want to get on an elliptical.
 Almost.